nemikor-solutions/blue-owl-core/README.md

 Blue Owl talks to owlcms using MQTT messages.
 The full list of messages supported by owlcms is documented: [MQTT messages](https://owlcms.github.io/owlcms4/#/MQTTMessages).

-## Other Requirements
+## Installation

 An MQTT server must be visible to both owlcms and Blue Owl.
 Typically the MQTT server is installed on the same computer as owlcms.
-See [MQTT Server Installation Instructions](https://owlcms.github.io/owlcms4/#/MQTT) .
-This installation process is only needed once.
+See [Installing](Installing.md) for details

 ## About the name